Study Nursing at St. Mary’s University

 1. Describe a professional identity as a nurse incorporating the Marianist values of service, peace, justice, and integrity of creation.

-2. Practice patient-centered care integrating knowledge from the liberal arts and science for clinical judgement to make informed decisions for the provision of safe, caring and compassionate evidence-based care.
+2. Practice patient-centered care integrating knowledge from the liberal arts and science for clinical judgment to make informed decisions for the provision of safe, caring and compassionate evidence-based care.

 5. Employ communication technologies and informatics processes to provide care, gather data, and support decision-making.